-The Annual General Meeting is an opportunity for us to recognize the Association’s volunteer board, board committees, our many other dedicated volunteers, staff Jane Hiebert and the Executive Director Jan Legeros, as well as our numerous sponsors, supportive organizations and associations: provincial, national and international.
-Thank you for growing the organization as well as raising the profile of long term and continuing care within the health care sector.
+The Annual General Meeting is an opportunity for us to recognize the Association’s volunteer board, board committees, our many other dedicated volunteers, as well as our numerous sponsors, supportive organizations and associations: provincial, national and international.
+A big thank you to our Association staff Jane Hiebert and Aymee Koop for all your work during this stressful year, for supporting our members and our Executive Director, Jan Legeros.
+And a heartfelt thanks to Jan for her leadership of our Association, for keeping the pressing issues of members top of mind with our RHA’s and government and moving our causes forward.
+In addition, thank you for growing the organization as well as raising the profile of long term and continuing care within the health care sector.